ibm-cloud-docs/key-protect/create-standard-keys.md

 # Creating standard keys
 {: #create-standard-keys}

-You can create a standard encryption key with the {{site.data.keyword.keymanagementserviceshort}} console.
+You can create a standard encryption key using the {{site.data.keyword.keymanagementserviceshort}} service.
 {: shortdesc}

-{: ui}

-You can create a standard encryption key programmatically with the {{site.data.keyword.keymanagementserviceshort}} API.
-{: shortdesc}

-{: api}

 ## Creating standard keys in the console
 {: #create-standard-key-gui}
 {: ui}

 [After you create an instance of the service](/docs/key-protect?topic=key-protect-provision), complete the following steps to create a standard key in the {{site.data.keyword.cloud_notm}} console.

 If you enable [dual authorization settings for your {{site.data.keyword.keymanagementserviceshort}} instance](/docs/key-protect?topic=key-protect-manage-dual-auth), keep in mind that any keys that you add to the service require an authorization from two users to delete keys.
 {: note}